daskeyboard/daskeyboard-applet--bamzooka/README.md

 # Q Applet: Bamzooka!

-Create checklists, schedule them, assign them to your team, watch progress in real-time.
+Create checklists, schedule them, assign them to teams, watch progress in real-time.

 This applet displays a notification for Bamzooka assignments on